 PoetryDansLaRue: Can you guys talk about your songwriting process?
 Who does most of the writing?
 Who does the producing?

 PLAKE: “I write my best when I’m honestly by myself.
 I do like writing with people too sometimes.
 With an emotional song like “Bleeding Out,” I wrote the song, and then after that, I had ideas of where I wanted to go with production because I’m producing as I write too.
 I start with a melody, and I have that melody in my head.
 That’s kind of how our song begins.
 Once we start recording it, we start picking it apart.
 When we’re doing that, both of us are in the studio.
 Dakota is playing guitar mostly and helping me get a fresh perspective on what’s inside my head.”

 PLAKE: “We released seven songs after “Eden,” including “Bleeding Out.”
-We released “Hurricane Lovers,” and we pulled that one down, “Scared,” and “Cold Vibes,” we pulled down.
-So those, that we pulled down, there’s different reasons behind each one, but we just realized it was a hard left.
-We see ourselves as what we’re gonna be in the future and anything that might hurt us, we eliminate.”
+We released “Hurricane Lovers,” and we pulled that one down.
+“Scared” and “Cold Vibes” we pulled down as well.
+As for the songs we pulled down, there are different reasons behind each one, but we just realized it was a hard left.
+We see ourselves as what we’re gonna be in the future, and anything that might hurt us, we eliminate.”

 PDLR: Which song do you feel represents your sound the most and the sound that you’re going for in the future?

 PLAKE: “My answer is going to be the same as every artist.
 Whatever we just released is gonna be the answer because we just did it.
-But, it’s a journey, if we look back on it in twenty years, we might see a different version of us.
+But it’s a journey, and if we look back on it in twenty years, we might see a different version of ourselves.
 Right now, “Bleeding Out” is exactly what we want.”